 Remember to always follow a salutation with a comma!
 After that, you can begin your professional email with an introductory sentence.
 You may introduce yourself, respond to received messages, or present the subject of your email.

-To communicate effectively by email, it’s important to follow certain writing guidelines.
-Reading on a screen isn’t as natural as reading on paper!
+To communicate effectively by email and ensure effective email communication, it's important to follow certain writing guidelines.
+Reading on a screen isn't as natural as reading on paper!
 The body of your email should be structured to be clear, concise, and easy to read.

 Here are a few tips to ensure your content is readable:

-Finally, you should maintain a professional tone in your emails.
-Tailor your content to the recipient by using a formal tone, or a friendlier one if it’s someone you regularly work with.
+Finally, you should maintain a professional tone in your emails, following business email grammar rules.
+Tailor your content to the recipient by using a formal tone, or a friendlier one if it's someone you regularly work with.
 And above all, avoid excessive exclamation marks and capitalized words.
 This could give the wrong impression regarding the tone you intend to convey.

 Now that you know how to structure a well-written email, it's time to close it gracefully.
 Just like in a traditional letter, including a polite closing at the end of your email is a sign of respect and professionalism towards your recipients.